Next.js Integration Guide

 6

-• If the user signs in client-side later, call `IssueCapture.updateConfig({ user: { name, email } })` instead of re-initialising
+• If the user signs in or changes identity client-side later (e.g. OAuth flow in a popup), call `IssueCapture.updateConfig({ user: { name, email } })` instead of re-initializing

-• Don't call `IssueCapture.init()` more than once per page — use `updateConfig` for changes
+• Don't call `IssueCapture.init()` more than once per page — it replaces the config entirely

 export default async function RootLayout({